 - A single value that gets updated such as last active date or follower count.

-- A single value that is true or false, such as completing a product tour.
+- A single value that is true or false, such as completing a tutorial.

 Events record the count, first and last occurrence, so are ideal for: